-Tennis: Novak Djokovic confirms he is heading to Australia with an ‘exemption permission’
+Australian Open: Novak Djokovic heading to Melbourne after receiving ‘exemption permission’

 “I’ve spent fantastic quality time with my loved ones over the break and today I’m heading Down Under with an exemption permission.
 Let’s go 2022!” he said on Instagram.

-There is no official confirmation from Australian Open yet.
+Australian Open also confirmed the decision to provide him a medical exemption after a rigorous review process.

 The tournament is scheduled to take place from January 17 to 30.

 There had been uncertainty over the 20-time Major winner’s participation at his favourite Slam.
 He has refused to confirm if he has been vaccinated against Covid-19 and withdrew from the ATP Cup in Sydney this week without giving a reason.